 Admittance to the Honors Program is by invitation for incoming freshmen upon acceptance to the College, and is based upon the successful completion of three short essay questions.
 Students selected for the Honors Program will be notified by March 1.

 Students who do not enter as honors students but demonstrate academic excellence at Fisher are invited to apply to the program at the end of their freshman or sophomore year.
 The process for these students, undertaken in May, involves faculty recommendations and completion of the same three essay questions.

 Students who qualify for the top two tiers of merit-based scholarships at Fisher are automatically considered for the Honors Program.

-Eligible students typically have maintained a GPA of 92 or above in high school and have a combined score of 1180 or higher (Math and Critical Reading) on the SAT or an ACT composite score of 24 or higher.
+Eligible students typically have maintained a GPA of 92 or above in high school and have a combined score of 1180 or higher (math and evidence-based reading and writing) on the SAT or an ACT composite score of 24 or higher.
 Students must apply for admission prior to January 15 to be considered for the Honors Program.

 Note: The Honors Program scholarship may be added to the Trustees' and Presidential Scholarships, and may also be combined with any need-based aid offered by Fisher.
-It may not be combined with other unique scholarships – such as the Service, First Generation, or Science Scholars Awards.
+It may not be combined with other unique scholarships – such as the Service or First Generation Scholars Awards.
 Students are encouraged to apply to all scholarship programs at the College to increase their chance of receiving an award.